mlangc/mlangc.github.io/docs/_posts/2025-06-07-what-the-hell-is-get-opaque.markdown

 [ldar instructions](https://developer.arm.com/documentation/102336/0100/Load-Acquire-and-Store-Release-instructions).
 The minimal differences I could observe in the benchmarks here and here when comparing very tight worker loops seem to be more the result of JIT implementation details than anything meaningful.
-However, tough I couldn't observe this in my benchmarks, opaque reads and writes have the potential to be faster than acquire-release and volatile mode on ARM, since they are translated to more lightweight CPU instructions.
+However, tough I couldn't observe this in my benchmarks, opaque reads and writes have the potential to be faster than acquire-release and volatile accesses on ARM, since they are translated to more lightweight CPU instructions.

 If you read the last paragraph carefully, you might wounder why we couldn't use plain reads and writes, that is plain mode, at least on X86 and ARM, to broadcast a stop signal.
-After all, the CPU instructions used for opaque access on ARM and X86 are ordinary reads.
+After all, the CPU instructions used for opaque access on ARM and X86 are ordinary loads.
 However, CPU instructions only matter if they are executed, which might not be the case in plain mode, since JIT will optimize the check for the stop flag away if it can prove that the loop body never modifies it.
 This proof typically succeeds if the loop body can be fully inlined.
 Let me illustrate this point by two examples: